 Taiwan Food and Drink

-Pork, chicken, rice and soy are common staples of most Taiwanese diets, so too are various seasonings like soy sauce, rice wine and sesame oil as well as peanuts, chili peppers, cilantro and a locally grown basil.
+Pork, chicken, rice and soy are common staples of most Taiwanese diets, and so too are various seasonings like soy sauce, rice wine and sesame oil as well as peanuts, chilli peppers, cilantro and locally grown basil.
 With a large population as well as two-thirds of the country being dominated by mountain ranges, the people of Taiwan have had to look away from agriculture and farming as main food sources, instead, being an island nation, protein is found in seafood.
 Grouper and tuna as well as small fish like sardines and anchovies are common as well as crustaceans and squid.

 Popular dishes include:

 Beef noodles: this dish is a noodle soup flavoured with tender stewed beef and some pickles.

 Oyster Omelette: the main ingredients of this dish are self-explanatory - eggs and oysters.
 However, the leaves of local chrysanthemum flowers are added and the omelette is topped with a sweet red sauce.

 Auju jelly: this jelly is made from the seeds of locally grown figs. It is usually served on ice and is known for being cool and refreshing on hot Taiwanese days.

 Taiwan sausage: this sausage is pork based and is usually eaten by itself with only garlic as an accompaniment.